kcl-lang/kcl-lang.io/blog/2022-11-29-kcl-rewrite-with-rust/index.md

 I personally think that the most important thing after using Rust to rewrite the project is whether I have learned a new programming language or whether Rust is very popular and we have written many fancy codes using Rust.
 It really makes the KCL language and compiler more stable, and the startup speed and automation efficiency are no longer troubled.
 The performance of KCL is better than that of other programming languages in the same type of fields in the community, so that users of our language and tools can experience the improvement.
 These are all due to Rust's no-GC, high-performance, better error handling, memory management, zero abstraction and other features.
 In short, as users, they are the biggest beneficiaries.

-Finally, if you like the KCL project, or want to use KCL for your own scenarios, or want to use Rust to participate in an open source project, welcome to visit [https://github.com/KusionStack/community](https://github.com/KusionStack/community) to join our community to participate in discussion and co construction 👏👏👏。
+Finally, if you like the KCL project, or want to use KCL for your own scenarios, or want to use Rust to participate in an open-source project, welcome to visit [https://github.com/KusionStack/community](https://github.com/KusionStack/community) to join our community to participate in discussion and co construction 👏👏👏。

 ## Reference